 In the time since 1934 of course, all pretense of the Federal government having limited, enumerated powers under the Constitution has been dropped.
 The narcotics laws based on the taxing power were repealed in 1970, and replaced with the bans we see today.
 Today’s Federal gun control laws do not seek to have any real connection to the enumerated powers the Federal government is supposedly limited to.

 These two laws were amended from time to time until 1968, when both laws were repealed and re-enacted, with major changes.
 The 1968 versions of these laws, with tweaks that have been made since then, are the core of Federal gun control laws in the USA.
 The 1968 law renamed the revised version of the Federal Firearms Act the Gun Control Act, and kept the name of the National Firearms Act the same.
 Title 2 of the 1968 law is the National Firearms Act (codified at sec.
 5801 et seq.).
-Title 1 is the Gun Control Act, (U.S.C. . sec.
+Title 1 is the Gun Control Act, (U.S.C. sec.
 921 et seq.).

 These two laws overlap to an extent, with certain firearms being regulated by both laws, and all firearms being regulated by at least one of the laws.
 Title 1 firearms include almost any device that can discharge at least one shot by means of an explosive (including rifles, shotguns and handguns), silencers, and firearm frames or receivers.
 A few items are exempt; firearms made before 1899, and muzzle loading firearms.
 Most NFA weapons are also title 1 firearms.
 Title 2 weapons are NFA weapons.
-NFA weapons are also sometimes called class 3 weapons, because a class 3 SOT (see below) is needed to deal in NFA weapons.
+NFA weapons are also sometimes called class 3 weapons, because a class 3 SOT (see full document for details) is needed to deal in NFA weapons.